Vishal1128/Simulator_like_Venus/Phase-1/readme.txt

 	   Here, first is for memory address and second is values of variables defined in .data section. (both are printed in hex).

 Assumptions -
 	a.
-As given by sir, We have given 0x10000000 as the base address of Data memory.
+I have given 0x10000000 as the base address of Data memory.
 	b.
 Psuedo instructions are not supported.
 	c. -For comment, Input file must not contain comment.
 	   -After a label the next instruction if present should start from the same line with a sapce(" ") between : and the instruction.